Home Machine Tool Archive Lathes for Sale Millers & Grinders for Sale

-Manufactured originally by L. E. Rhodes of Hartford, Connecticut with a patent date of 1914, the interesting and useful Rhodes "Convertible" was both a 7-inch stroke shaper and a 3.5-inch Vertical Slotter.
+Manufactured in Waltham, Massachusetts by the Rhodes Manufacturing Company, the interesting and useful Rhodes "Convertible" was both a 7-inch stroke shaper and a 3.5-inch vertical slotter.

-The machine appear to have been current through the 1920s and 1930s and, though well made, was of relatively light construction.
-The main body was cast from close-grained, grey iron with the horizontal bearing surface for the ram, and vertical cross rail surface, both being hand scraped; the horizontal bearing surface for the ram also provided the location for the vertical Slotter Attachment.
-The driving gears and power take-off for the table cross feed were enclosed in the main column and accessed through a small cast-iron door.
+The machine appear to have been current in the 1920s and 1930s and, though well-made, was of relatively light construction.
+The main body was cast from close-grained, grey iron with the horizontal bearing surface for the ram, and vertical cross rail surface, both being hand scraped; the horizontal bearing surface for the ram also provided a location for the vertical Slotter Attachment.
+The driving gears and power take-off for the table cross feed were enclosed in the main column and accessed through a small, cast-iron door.

 When the machine was used as a slotter, some means of moving the work around under the cutter was, of course, required and to accomplish this a compound table was mounted on the knee - with the in-out feed screw attached to a separate bracket carried on the front edge.
 The slotter ram was fitted with a through screw, by which means the tool could be accurately set, adjusted and also moved through an arc of 10 degrees.